PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 2. Go to the `online PCT documentation`_ to get access to the help files online.

-3. Go to the `PCT website`_ and download a .pdf copy of the entire help file for off-line use.

-4. While working in PCT, most dialogue boxes have options at the lower right-hand corner that say either "Help" or "About..." (e.g., "About functional load...").
+3. While working in PCT, most dialogue boxes have options at the lower right-hand corner that say either "Help" or "About..." (e.g., "About functional load...").
 Clicking this button will pull up the relevant help file.